Lwilliams002/EcoSpotter/README.md

 ### Sprint 1: Project Setup and Basic Functionality (Week 1)

-- [ ] Set up the project environment, including Xcode or your chosen development tool.
+- [x] Set up the project environment, including Xcode or your chosen development tool.
-- [ ] Create the main user interface components, including the map view and basic UI elements.
+- [x] Create the main user interface components, including the map view and basic UI elements.
-- [ ] Ensure that the app can display pinned locations on the map with basic details.
+- [x] Ensure that the app can display pinned locations on the map with basic details.
 - [ ] Set up tab bar so it navigates to each view controller
-- [ ] Design and implement the Pin Details screen, where users can view detailed information about a selected pin.
+- [x] Implement the Pin Details screen, where users can view detailed information about a selected pin.
+- [ ] Create profile user interface

 ### Sprint 2: Pin Details and User Interaction (Week 2)